7661 Beechmont Avenue,,

-RDFA is an Ohio corporation registered as an Investment Adviser with the Securities and Exchange Commission *, located in Washington, D.C.
+RDFA is a Delaware registered corporation registered as an Investment Adviser with the Securities and Exchange Commission *, located in Washington, D.C.
 Information regarding RDFA and its filing with the Securities and Exchange Commission can be viewed through the Investment Adviser Public Disclosure website, located at:

 ADV Form 2A and Form CRS - ADV 3 can be found by clicking these links.